History of Taiwan (1945–present): Sports

-Football was introduced to Taiwan in 1916 by Edward Band who was the principle of Tainan's Chang Jung High School.
+Football was introduced to Taiwan in 1916 by Edward Band who was the principal of Tainan's Chang Jung High School.
 The Chang Jung High School team is considered to be the first football team in Taiwan with all current teams being in some way descendant of it.

 Following the Chinese Civil War the International Olympic Committee (IOC) recognized both the PRC and the ROC Olympic Committees in 1954.
 In 1958, The PRC withdrew its membership from the IOC and nine other international sports organizations in protest against the two-Chinas policy.
 After the withdrawal of the PRC, the IOC had been using a number of names in international Olympic activities to differentiate the ROC from the PRC.
 "Formosa" was used at the 1960 Summer Olympics, and "Taiwan" was used in 1964 and 1968.
 In 1975, the PRC applied to rejoin the IOC as the sole sports organization representing the whole China.
 The Taiwanese team, competing under the name of Republic of China at the previous Olympics, was refused to represent itself as the "Republic of China" or use "China" in its name by host Canadian government at the 1976 Summer Olympics.
 In April 1979, the IOC recognized the Olympic Committee of the PRC and maintained recognition of the Olympic Committee located in Taipei.
 In 1981, the ROC government formally accepted the name "Chinese Taipei".